 - 1. The LACDA will make a maximum of one unit offer to residents.
-A resident must accept or reject the unit offered within two (2) calendar days of the date the offer is made and move into the unit within five calendar days of the date the offer is made.
+A resident must accept or reject the unit offered within two (2) calendar days of the date the offer is made.
 Residents are entitled to reject transfer offers for a "good cause." - 2.
 Examples of "good cause" reasons for the refusal to take a housing unit offered include, but are not limited to: - i.
 Unit is not of the proper size and type, and the transferred resident's household would be able to reside there only temporarily; - ii.
 Unit contains lead-based paint, and accepting the offer could result in subjecting the applicant's children under seven (7) years of age to lead-based paint poisoning; - iii.
 An elderly family makes the decision not to occupy or accept occupancy in designated housing; (24 CFR 945.303(d)); - iv.
 A qualified, knowledgeable, health professional verifies the temporary hospitalization or recovery from illness of the principal household member, other household members, or a live-in aide necessary to care for the principal household member; - v.
 The unit is inappropriate for the applicant's disabilities.